Swetha-14/opinion-mining/README.md

 # Opinion Mining in Social Networking Website

-**A social network website like Instagram for creating posts either by uploading an image or by text message with the functionality of profanity filtering by clearing any offensive content/language**
+**A social networking website like Instagram for creating posts either by uploading an image or by text message with the functionality of profanity filtering by clearing any offensive content/language**